dbafromthecold/SQLServerAndContainers/README.md

 ### SQL Server and Containers Demo

-Code and supporting files for my SQL Server & Containers session
+Slides for my SQL Server & Containers session

-#### Setup (Using powershell terminal in VSCode)

-1. Create the folder:- New-Item C:\Git\dbafromthecold -Type Directory
-2. Navigate to the folder:- cd C:\Git\dbafromthecold
-3. clone the repo:- git clone https://github.com/dbafromthecold/SQLServerAndContainersDemo.git
+Code for the demos is in the Windows/Linux branches